 Approvals of designations of final regulations developed after September 3, 1997 will be done in accordance with MD 5.9 and MD 6.3, The Rulemaking Process.

-Approvals of revisions to designations established during the efforts of the Joint NRC/Agreement State Working Group which was implemented on September 3, 1997, will be made by FSME management.
-As needed, staff will seek input from NMSS, OGC, and Agreement States.
+Approvals of revisions to designations established during the efforts of the Joint NRC/Agreement State Working Group which was implemented on September 3, 1997, will be made by NMSS management in consultation with the Standing Committee on Compatibility.
+As needed, staff will seek input from OGC and Agreement States.

 3. Approvals of revisions to designations of rules developed after the implementation of the Policy Statement in September 3, 1997, will be submitted to the Commission for approval.
 The rules developed after September 1997, were developed in accordance with MD 5.9, and MD 6.3, The Rulemaking Process, which included Commission review and approval and public notice in the Federal Register; thus, it is essential to obtain Commission approval of these revisions.